jorisvink/kore/README.md

 * JSONRPC=1 (compiles in JSONRPC support)
 * PYTHON=1 (compiles in the Python support)

+Note that certain build flavors cannot be mixed together and you will just be met with compilation errors.

 Example applications
 -----------------
 You can find example applications under **_examples/_**.